 Since these are NFL fans, they know it’s their duty to keep it classy.
 This is likely why both the Packers and Cardinals fans grieved along with this kid by mocking his pain with some supportive boohoos.

 We’ll give this fan the benefit of the doubt and assume he intentionally left out the “H” to symbolize the kicker’s inability to find the uprights.

 6. Hooray for Settling!

-Aside from the select few teams that are just happy to reach the postseason and end whatever brutal playoff drought they had endured, it’s Super Bowl or bust in the NFL.
-That means a whole lot of unhappy football fans whenever January rolls around.
+Aside from the select few teams that are just happy to reach the postseason and end whatever brutal playoff drought they had endured up to that point, it’s Super Bowl or bust in the NFL.

-Then, there’s this optimistic Green Bay Packers fan.
+Then, there’s this one optimistic Green Bay Packers fan.
 No doubt, this Rodgers fan is a glass half full kind of girl.